 Jump to any of the following sections:

-During the 2021-2022 academic year, Azusa Pacific University handed out 31 bachelor's degrees in criminal justice & corrections.
-This is a decrease of 37% over the previous year when 49 degrees were handed out.
+For the most recent IPEDS reporting year, Azusa Pacific University handed out 14 bachelor’s degrees in criminal justice & corrections.

 | In State | Out of State | |